 Seed cycling integrates different seeds into the diet at different times in the menstrual cycle to support optimal hormonal balance (Jesswein, 2012).
 The idea is that seeds carry certain oils, vitamins, and nutrients that can help support the body’s production, release, and metabolism of hormones.
 The seeds used in seed rotation are flax and pumpkin seeds, and sesame and sunflower seeds.

 Proponents of seed cycling say that lignans in sesame seeds and flax can help the body bind excess estrogen, supporting its release, and that omega-3s help cellular receptor sites to remain in good condition, which in turn keeps hormones in balance.
 Certain seeds are high in vitamins or minerals like zinc and selenium that help support hormone release.

 How to Seed Cycle

 The seeds are rotated based on the follicular and luteal phases.
 The follicular phase of your cycle starts with “Day 1,” which is the first day of your menstrual cycle and the day that you begin to bleed.
 The luteal phase begins with ovulation and extends to menses.
 For some women, ovulation falls on or around day 14 or 15, but many women ovulate much sooner or much later.
-In addition, some women experience shorter or longer cycles than the “ideal” 28-day cycle, and not everyone ovulates exactly on Day 14, so it’s important to know your body’s rhythms and read its signs.
+In addition, some women experience shorter or longer cycles than the “ideal” 28-day cycle, so it’s important to know your body’s rhythms and read its signs.

 Follicular Phase: Day 1 to Day 14, or until ovulation: